Zjjc123/learn-rust/README.md

 -   Cannot have both mutable and immutable references (either some number of immutable reference(s) or a single mutable reference).
 -   Compiler guaranteees that references will never be dangling

+## Slices

+-   create a slice by specifying [starting_index..ending_index]
+-   slices store a reference to the first element and a length
+-   string literal are slices (of type &str)

 ## Modules

 -   Rust treats files and subfiles as modules and sub-modules
 -   Cannot reference files directly with simple imports
 -   Need to create a tree of modules (similar to barrel export in javascript)
 -   Use the `mod` keyword to include a module and `pub` keyword to make it visible